 (c) notice that the Incident is caused by a known, unresolved issue or an incompatibility issue;

 (d) information that the Incident can be resolved by upgrading to a newer release of a product; or

 (e) notice that the Incident has been identified as a hardware equipment issue.

-29. PTS is only available to You and to persons You authorize.
-In either case, the terms of this Agreement will apply to the PTS services we perform.
+29. PTS is only available to You and to persons You authorise.
+In either case, the terms of this Agreement will apply to the PTS services We perform.

 VOICE OVER INTERNET PROTOCOL PHONE SERVICE (“VoIP”) and RBI Voice

-31. We are not obliged to provide VoIP/RBI Voice unless We accept Your application (at Our sole discretion).
+31. We are not obliged to provide VoIP/RBI Voice unless We accept Your application.

 32. You acknowledge that VoIP/RBI Voice is not a traditional phone service and is provided on a “best efforts” basis.
 We will use all reasonable endeavours to make VoIP/RBI Voice available to You at all times, however things beyond Our control such as power outages may disrupt Our provision of VoIP/RBI Voice to You.